 Federal Regulation 34 CFR 668.22 specifies how a school must determine the amount of Title IV program assistance you earn if you withdraw from school.
-The Title IV programs offered by the university that are covered by this law are as follows: Federal Pell Grants, Iraq and Afghanistan Service Grants, TEACH Grants, Direct Loans, Direct PLUS Loans, Federal Supplemental Educational Opportunity Grants (FSEOG), and Federal Perkins Loans.
+The Title IV programs offered by the university that are covered by this law are as follows: Federal Pell Grants, Iraq and Afghanistan Service Grants, Direct Subsidized Loans, Direct Unsubsidized Loans, Direct PLUS Loans, and Federal Supplemental Educational Opportunity Grants (FSEOG).

-Though your aid is posted to your account at the beginning of each term, you earn the funds as you complete the term.
-If you withdraw from all classes during your period of enrollment, you may have only earned a portion of your Title IV Aid.
-The amount of aid earned is determined by a specific formula, and if you received more assistance than you earned, the excess funds must be returned by the school.
+Though aid is posted to the account at the beginning of each term, students earn the funds as they complete the term.
+Students who withdraw fromall classes during the period of enrollment may have only earned a portion of their Title IV Aid.
+The amount of aid earned is determined by a specific formula, and if a student received more assistance than earned, the excess funds must be returned by the school.

-The amount of aid earned is determined on a pro rata basis.
-For example, if you completed 30% of your period of enrollment, you earned 30% of the assistance scheduled to received.
-Once you have completed more than 60% of a period of enrollment, you will have earned all your financial aid.
+The amount of aid earned is determined on a proportional basis.
+For example, if a student completed 30% of the period of enrollment, they earned 30% of the assistance scheduled to be received.
+Once they have completed more than 60% of a period of enrollment, they will have earned all their financial aid.